 The hike is generally flat with only one small hill – so it’s perfect for families as long as you keep your kids away from the edge.

-Just a half mile in from the start of the hike you pass the remains of a historic corral pictured below.
-You can’t help but wonder what stories these rocks could tell.
+Just a half mile into the Murphy Point hike in Canyonlands you pass the remains of a historic corral pictured below, reportedly a remnant from an era before the national park was formed (which occurred in 1964), when the land was used for grazing cattle.
+You also can’t help but wonder what stories these rocks could tell.

 Reach a junction.
-If you go left you end up descending to the White Rim Road so stay right.
+If you go left you end up descending steeply to the White Rim Road, so stay right.
 Hike on a well-used trail admiring views as the land narrows.

 On the descent to the overlook, the landscape opens up and the scenery explodes in front of you.
-At the edge you are treated to jaw-dropping views of Candlestick Tower, the Green River and the White Rim Road – a popular trail for mountain biking John and I had done years ago.
+At the edge you are treated to jaw-dropping views of Candlestick Tower, the Green River, and the White Rim Road – a popular trail for mountain biking John and I had done years ago over several days.

-Enjoy some photography, off-trail exploring and hanging out before retracing your steps.
+Enjoy some photography, off-trail exploring, and hanging out before retracing your steps back to the parking lot.

 Camping at the Murphy Point Overlook